Show Me The Money – How to get local CASH for your trip abroad.

 If your device falls into the category above (and it will if it is some sort of mobile electronic gadget or camera) all you need is an adapter to plug into the wall socket.
 Here are examples for the UK and Continental Europe.

-UK and IRELAND
+UK and IRELANDContinental Europe

 TWO RELATED ITEMS

 Some blow dryers, curling irons, and straighteners are made to accept dual voltage.
 These generally have a small dial on the handle which can be rotated to select the appropriate electrical voltage.
 Often you can pick up this type of appliance at Walmart, Walgreens, Target or other retail outlets for $20 or less.
+When traveling in the UK or Ireland it is common to find the blow dryer in a drawer in your hotel room, NOT in the bathroom.
+Apparently, there is a building code that does not allow electronics or outlets in the bath area.

 SUMMARY